yousefoqal/Lab6/README.md

 ### Components of a URL
 #### Understanding a URl
 Every URL begins with the scheme.
 This tells your browser what type of address it is so the browser connects to it correctly. examples of a scheme is HTTP and HTTPS.
 The domain name is the most prominent part of a web address.
 An example of a domain name is www.amazon.com. the anchor begins with a hashtag and is used to direct your browser to a specific part of a very long page, much like a bookmark.
 A top level domain tells you what kind of website your on for example an educational website would have .edu at the end. a default page has no file path provided.

+### Conclusion
+In this unit of IT1025 i learned about how to secure your web browser.
+I learned more about IPv4 and IPv6 and how they are different.
+I learned about HTML and how to know if a website is safe to use.